StefIIDuce/vogelkastMonitor/README.md

 Finally reboot with:
 sudo systemctl reboot

-With this the installation is complete, have fun recording.
+With this the installation is complete, have fun.